 This Mexican spot on the Upper East Side has a very long menu, including a couple different types of soup, but the one non-negotiable dish that needs to be part of your order is the pozole.
 The big portion of perfectly spiced chicken soup comes with crispy tortillas that you should throw them into the bowl with sliced avocado.
 It’s available for pickup and delivery with green or a spicier red sauce.

 When you want a bowl (or in this case, a 16-ounce cup) of hearty soup, but you’re more in the mood for a snack than an entire meal, bone broth is a good option.
-And the best place to get it delivered is from Brodo, which serves more than 15 varieties ranging from chicken broth that’s like distilled Cambell’s to seaweed and mushroom broth with bone marrow.
+And the best place to get it delivered is from Brodo, which serves a ton of varieties like chicken broth that reminds us of distilled Cambell’s.
 Its two uptown and two downtown locations are all offering takeout, and its East Village location is offering delivery as well.

 Hanoi House is joining forces with its more casual sister restaurant, Hanoi Soup Shop, to make its fantastic pho available for delivery every day except Monday.
 Our favorite is the beef pho, which lets off soup’s equivalent of pheromones as steam rises from the incredibly rich broth, and comes with your choice of two meats, like oxtail and filet mignon.